 We have a limited operating history and have incurred significant losses since inception.
-We have no products approved for commercial sale and we expect to incur significant losses for the foreseeable future.
+Our only product approved for sale is DANYELZA, which only recently received approval and we have never generated any substantial revenue from product sales.
+We expect to incur significant losses for the foreseeable future.
 We may never achieve or maintain profitability, which may cause the market value of our common stock to decline significantly.

-We are a clinical-stage biopharmaceutical company with a limited operating history.
+We are a commercial-stage biopharmaceutical company with a limited operating history.
 Since our inception in 2015, we have incurred significant losses each year.
-Our net losses were \$43.3 million for the year ended December 31, 2018 and \$81.0 million for the year ended December 31, 2019.
-As of December 31, 2019, we had an accumulated deficit of \$165.9 million We have financed our operations principally through private placements, the initial public offering of our common stock in 2018 as well as our secondary public offering in November 2019.
-To date, we have devoted substantially all of our efforts to research and development of our lead product candidates.
-While our lead product candidates are in pivotal clinical trials, no assurance can be given that we will receive regulatory approval for the sale of these or other product candidates in the near term, if at all.
-Our other product candidates are in the early stages of clinical development or preclinical research.
+Our net losses were \$81.0 million for the year ended December 31, 2019 and \$119.3 million for the year ended December 31, 2020.
+As of December 31, 2020 our accumulated deficit was approximately \$285.2 million.
+We have financed our operations principally through private placements, the initial public offering of our common stock in 2018 as well as our public offering in November 2019.

+To date, we have devoted substantially all our efforts to research and development of DANYELZA our only approved product and our other lead product candidate omburtamab.
+On November 25, 2020, DANYELZA was approved by the FDA for the treatment, in combination with GM-CSF, of pediatric patients 1 year of age and older and adult patients R/R high-risk NB, in the bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to prior therapy.
+While our lead product candidate omburtamab is in registration stage clinical development, no assurance can be given that we will receive regulatory approval for the sale of omburtamab or other product candidates in the near term, if at all.
+Our other product candidates are in the early stages of clinical development or pre-clinical research.
 As a result, we expect that it will be a number of years, if ever, before we have any of these other product candidates approved and ready for commercialization.

 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
-We have no product candidates approved for commercial sale, have not generated any revenue from product sales, and do not anticipate generating any revenue from product sales until sometime after we receive regulatory approval for the commercial sale of a product candidate.
-No assurance can be given that we will ever receive regulatory approval for any of our product candidates.
+Our only product approved for sale is DANYELZA, which only recently received approval and we have never generated any substantial revenue from product sales.
+We have only begun very limited sales and shipments of DANYELZA since February 2021 and we do not anticipate generating any substantial revenue from product sales until DANYELZA has been on the market for a period of time.
+No assurance can be given that we will ever receive regulatory approval for any of our product candidates other than DANYELZA.
 Our ability to generate revenue and achieve profitability depends significantly on our success in many factors, including: